raffscardoso/Numerical-Analysis/README.md

 *Iterated interpolation*
     This program takes the data-points as input and computes the iterated interpolation for nth order and takes the value at given x and gives the value of f(x).

+*Gregory-Newton forward difference interpolation*
+    This program takes the data-points as input and computes the newton divided differences in terms of forward differences for nth order and takes the value at given x and gives the value of f(x).

+*Gregory-Newton backward difference interpolation*
+    This program takes the data-points as input and computes the newton divided differences in terms of backward differences for nth order and takes the value at given x and gives the value of f(x).